 However, a Discus thrower needs to apply a force to the discus for as long as possible to put the most energy into the implement.
 The same is true for the Javelin thrower.
 The longer ‘pull’ they can apply to the object the faster it will leave the hand.

-There are two ways they can increase impluse.
-One is applying a greater force so moving the arm faster which is likely to involve becoming stronger.
-The other way is to adjust technique so the force is applied over a longer time (or distance).
-So beginning the throw with the arm fully back and releasing as far forwards with a final flick of the fingers.
-However, be careful, there is little point increasing the the time the force is applied to the ball if the arm is moving slower (i.e. the forces are decreased).
+Let’s look at the example of a cricketer throwing a ball.
+There are two ways they can increase the impulse.
+One is applying a greater force (e.g. moving the arm faster) which is likely to involve becoming stronger.
+The other way is to adjust the technique so the force is applied over a longer time.
+So for our cricketer, beginning the throw with the arm fully back and releasing as far forwards with a final flick of the fingers).
+However, be careful, there is little point increasing the time the force is applied to the ball if the arm is moving slower (i.e. the applied force is decreased).

-- The cricketer applies a force of 20N to a ball for a 0.5 seconds.
+The cricketer applies a force of 20N to a ball for 0.5 seconds.
 What is the impulse?

 Impulse = force x time